Why Humor Belongs in the Workplace

 Andrew Carnegie once said, “There is little success where there is little laughter.”
 Certainly, you don’t want to turn your business into a comedy club, and you definitely want to stay away from offensive, political or discriminatory humor, jokes or comments.
 However, it does pay to “lighten up.”

-So how do you do that?
-According to Gostick and Christopher, there are three elements that come into play in the workplace:
+There are three humor elements that come into play in the workplace:

 - Allow/embrace/encourage/permit – empower employees to have fun while getting the work done.